-Benefits description You pay After the calendar year deductible Diagnostic and treatment services Professional services of physicians Network: \$15 copayment per visit, • In physician's office (this includes evaluation and management services related to chemotherapy, hemodialysis and radiation therapy) including testing performed and billed in conjunction with the visit • At home Non-Network: 40% of the Plan's allowance Office medical consultations and any difference between our allowance and the billed amount Second surgical opinions provided in a physician's office and the office amount Advance care planning Vision examination caused by an accidental ocular injury or intraocular surgery (such as for cataracts) • Dietary and nutritional counseling for adult obesity after 26 visits Note: See Section 5(f), Prescription Drug Benefits for related drug coverage.
-Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Section 5(f), Specialty drugs , and Section 3, Other services under You need prior plan approval for certain services.
-Note: When you receive both a comprehensive preventive evaluation and management (E/M) service and a problem-oriented E/M service during the same office visit, the Plan's benefit is determined as follows: • For the comprehensive preventive care service: - Network: the Plan's full allowance, or - Non-Network: the Plan's full allowance • For the problem-oriented service:
+Benefits description You pay After the calendar year deductible Diagnostic and treatment services Professional services of physicians Network: \$15 copayment per visit, • In physician's office (this includes evaluation and management services related to chemotherapy, hemodialysis and radiation therapy) including testing performed and billed in conjunction with the visit • At home Non-Network: 40% of the Plan's allowance Office medical consultations and any difference between our allowance and the billed amount Second surgical opinions provided in a physician's office and the offied amount Advance care planning • Vision examination caused by an accidental ocular injury or intraocular surgery (such as for cataracts) Dietary and nutritional counseling for adult obesity Note: See Section 5(f), Prescription Drug Benefits for related drug coverage.
+Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Section 5(f), Specialty drugs , and Section 3, Other services under You need prior plan approval for certain services .